react-native-google-signin/google-signin/docs/get-config-file.md

 To get the SHA1 hash you need to generate your keystore, to generate your keystore follow [this guide](https://facebook.github.io/react-native/docs/signed-apk-android.html)

-You can use your debug keystore's SHA1 hash, read this [StackOverflow thread](https://stackoverflow.com/questions/15727912/sha-1-fingerprint-of-keystore-certificate) to obtain it
+You can use your debug keystore's SHA1 hash, read this [StackOverflow thread](https://stackoverflow.com/questions/15727912/sha-1-fingerprint-of-keystore-certificate) to obtain it. **MAKE SURE** you provide path to the correct keystore, you may have multiple keystores on your system! (eg in home directory, and also directly in the `android/app` folder).

 This should print out a SHA1 key.